AjmainFaieq/Dev-logs/README.md

 <span style="font-size: larger;">**08/02/2024**</span>

-Today I learned:
+Today I:

-- I learned nullable reference type in C#
+- learned nullable reference type in C#
-- I learned different LINQ commands such as First and FirstorDefault,Last and LastorDefault,Min and Max etc
+- learned different LINQ commands such as First and FirstorDefault,Last and LastorDefault,Min and Max etc